-I can draw/paint/write/make stuff.
-I have strong film-editing instincts, which I used to make dorky music videos in college.
-I can wield a sword and can kick above your head (unless you're really tall), though these skills are rarely called upon since no one seems to want to attack me, much less hand me a rapier and then attack me.
+I can wield a sword and deliver a killer roundhouse kick, but these skills are rarely called upon since no one seems to want to attack me, much less hand me a rapier and then attack me.

 I am not really good at navigation, however.
 When I walk out of a building, I tend to just walk in a totally random direction and don't stop to consider where I'm going until a few blocks later.
 If I have the chance to see a map, or I'm in a grid-based city, I'll be fine.